ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 #### Optional Properties for Extensions
 - {string} `alt` Alt text for Live Text action.
 - {string} `location` This property specifies where to open the Live Text extension.
 The acceptable values can be `window` or `tab`.
   - `window` - The Live Text extension will be opened in the new window.
-We can use renderParams to specify the new windowâ€™s size.
+We can use renderParams to specify the new window’s size.
 If renderParams is not provided, a default renderParams will be used.
   - `tab` - The Live Text extension will be opened in the new tab.
 - {object} `renderParams` This property specifies the window size when the extension is open in a new window.
-The renderParams property contains `width` and `height` properties, which are used to specify the new windowâ€™s width/height accordingly.
-This property is only valid if the `location`â€™s value is `window`.
+The renderParams property contains `width` and `height` properties, which are used to specify the new window’s width/height accordingly.
+This property is only valid if the `location`’s value is `window`.

 &nbsp;